One thing I don’t think about often but have realized is this: people with BIG anime platforms don’t talk about racism.

 As you can imagine – she didn’t think anything of putting it out there on Twitter.

-She loves Nezuko’s character, and she was having fun doing it.
+She loves Nezuko’s character, and she is having fun doing it.

 And then the racists came crawling out of their caves to bash her over the head with their clubs.